ACE View — a natural language interface to knowledge engineering

 3. Named classes (super classes), i.e. groups that every answer belongs to, e.g. France is a country., Every baltic-state is a territory.

-For example the following picture shows a list of questions about a text about European countries, and shows the answers to the question Which EU-country is a NATO-country?.
+For example the following screenshot shows a list of questions about a text about European countries, and shows the answers to the question Which EU-country is a NATO-country?.

 ACE Q&A view